Speeqw/pengdi.github.io/README.md

 ### Digital Twin for a Smart Low-Carbon Campus
 *(2022, National Competition Grand Prize 1st Place)* - A digital twin platform for a smart, low-carbon campus.
-- **Focus:** Development of a City Information Modeling (CIM) platform.
+- Development of a City Information Modeling (CIM) platform.
-- **Key Achievements:**
 - Built a digital twin for visualizing carbon emissions across a 240-hectare campus.
 - Implemented real-time data management capabilities.

 ### Rising Greens: Green Building Integration and Evaluation Studio
 *(2025)* - An academic studio project focused on the integration and lifecycle evaluation of green building technologies.
-- **Scope:** Developed a mixed-use district proposal for a vacant plot in Singapore, comprising educational, commercial, and business park uses.
+- Developed a mixed-use district proposal for a vacant plot in Singapore, comprising educational, commercial, and business park uses.
-- **Key Contributions:**
 - Performed energy simulation modeling in DesignBuilder to support green design integration.
 - Optimized active and passive systems, reducing energy consumption to meet Singapore Green Mark Platinum standards.

 ### Developing LiFePO4 Battery Waste as Cement Substitutes
 *(2024)* - Research on sustainable material solutions by repurposing industrial waste.
-- **Objective:** To reduce the environmental impact of concrete and provide an alternative for recycling waste batteries.
+- Objective: To reduce the environmental impact of concrete and provide an alternative for recycling waste batteries.
-- **Key Findings:**
 - Verified the chemical reactions between LiFePO4 battery waste (FPW) and cement hydrates (CH).
 - Tested and analyzed the chemical and physical properties of concrete incorporated with varying proportions of FPW.
 - Proposed a viable pathway for sustainable waste management in the construction industry.

 ### Positioning Strategy for Nanjing Plot 2023G53 in an Aging Society
 *(2024)* - A real estate development proposal addressing demographic shifts.
-- **Concept:** Proposed a novel age-friendly real estate model based on Continuing Care Retirement Community (CCRC) and multi-generational co-living principles.
+- Concept: Proposed a novel age-friendly real estate model based on Continuing Care Retirement Community (CCRC) and multi-generational co-living principles.
-- **Methodology:**
 - Conducted consumer research, macro-micro environmental analysis, and competitive property analysis.
 - Utilized SWOT analysis to inform project positioning and preliminary planning.

 <br>
 <br>